Are you worried about food?

 Prepared meals are essential for those who are elderly, ill, lacking resources, experiencing depression/anxiety, self-isolating or homeless.
 The meals are free and available to anyone.

-With the help of Lakeside Baptist Church, we are also giving additional fruit (sauces, crisps) with every meal.
+With the help of Lakeside Baptist Church, we were also able to give additional fruit (sauces, crisps) with every meal.

 “They’re telling the public to have a 2 week supply of food.
 OMG how?
 I skip breakfast and lunch so my kids will be fed.
 My landlord told me about the SIRCH meals – they have made all the difference to us.”